Luciano Bellosi

 Luciano Bellosi (7 July 1936 – 26 April 2011) was an Italian art historian.

 Life

-He was born and died in Florence, graduating from the University of Florence in 1963 alongside Roberto Longhi with a thesis on Lorenzo Monaco.
-He worked for the Soprintendenza alle Gallerie di Firenze from 1969 to 1979, before teaching medieval art history at the University of Siena until retiring in 2002.
-He took part in several international art history conferences and organised and edited the Atti del Convegno internazionale di studio su Simone Martini held in Siena in 1985.
+He was born in Florence, graduating from the University of Florence in 1963 alongside Roberto Longhi with a thesis on Lorenzo Monaco.
+He worked for the Soprintendenza alle Gallerie di Firenze from 1969 to 1979, before teaching medieval art history at the University of Siena until his retirement in 2002.
+He took part in several international art history conferences, organised and edited the Atti del Convegno internazionale di studio su Simone Martini held in Siena in 1985.